Akshat-Rastogi-6/Akshat-Rastogi-6/README.md

 ###

-<p style="text-align:left; font-size: 50px;">🔭 I’m currently working on Fine-tuning LLMs for user-based tasks.<br>👯 I’m looking to collaborate on innovative Machine Learning Projects<br>🌱 I’m currently learning advance Deep Learning concepts and LLMs.<br>💬 Ask me about Machine Learning, Deep Learning, Computer Vision, Data Structures and Python development<br>⚡ Fun fact about me is that if I have to learn something, I just have to observe.</p>
+<p style="text-align:left; font-size: 50px;">I'm currently focused on fine-tuning LLMs for user-based tasks 🔧, always open to collaborating on innovative machine learning projects 🤝.
+As I dive deeper into advanced deep learning concepts and LLMs 📚, I enjoy discussing everything from machine learning and computer vision to data structures and Python development 🧑‍💻.
+A fun fact about me is that my learning style is based on observation 👀—if I want to learn something, I just watch and absorb. 🌱</p>

 ###